 Controversy rages as billionaires storm over the White House, making this the perfect time to review this video starring Ed Asner.

-Now is a good time to look back on an animated classic, “Tax the Rich,” that was narrated by Hollywood Legend Ed Asner, considering the string of wealthy millionaires and billionaires nominated by Trump to serve in his cabinet and other key positions in his administration.
+Now is a good time to look back on an animated classic, “Tax the Rich,” that was narrated by Hollywood Legend Ed Asner, considering the string of wealthy millionaires and billionaires serving in Trump’s cabinet and in other key positions in his administration.

 “Betsy Devos, the billionaire heiress Trump chose for education secretary, was criticized during her confirmation hearing by Senate Democrats for failing to properly disclose her vast financial holdings in government ethics paperwork.”